abdrahmansoltan/Learning-Notes/JavaScript/03-DOM.md

     </body>
     ```

-- If we assign something to `elem.className`, it replaces the whole string of classes.
+- If we assign something to `elem.className`, **it replaces the whole string of classes**.
 Sometimes that’s what we need, but often we want to add/remove a single class.
   - that is when we use the other property: `classList`

 #### `classList`